walterbender/Syllabi/wearables.md

 * have a solid understanding of wearable design and technology;
 * be able to determine when a wearable-technology solution is an appropriate design choice;
-* be cogniscant of the various design trade-offs that are specific to wearables.
+* be cognizant of the various design trade-offs that are specific to wearables.

 Course Organization